CyberCoder-bit/OmniCTF-2026-Quals-Writeups/forensics/Miletus/Miletus.md

 **Question 1:**
 > What is the URL where the scripts are invoked, including the password present in the script?

-First, we check the file for URL like text, and we find:
+First, we check the file for URL-like text, and we find:

 $valUrl='https://gloason.com/white/lrau20bdzx/' + $hwid;